foundry-rs/starknet-foundry/docs/src/starknet/account.md

 #### [`account create`](../appendix/sncast/account/create.md) With Salt Argument

-Salt will not be randomly generated if it's specified with `--salt`.
+Instead of random generation, salt can be specified with `--salt`.

 ```shell
 $ sncast \